FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a lack of funding or intention.
 We have spent over $200 billion on corporate DEI pledges and untold trillions on government programs since 1948.
 The diagnosis is a catastrophic failure of institutional design.
 Civilian institutions — corporations, universities, nonprofits — are built on a model of optional engagement.
 They offer support without demanding transformation.
 They provide access without instilling discipline.
-They celebrate diversity without enforcing a single, brutal standard of performance for everyone.
+They celebrate diversity without enforcing a single, clear standard of performance for everyone.

 The Bottom Line

-The numbers tell a story that no advocacy narrative can override:
+The numbers tell a story that no advocacy narrative can override.

 The military did not build the Black middle class by promising equity.
 It built it by demanding excellence and rewarding performance.
 The formula is not a mystery.
 It is a standard — applied equally, enforced without exception, and backed by real investment in the people who meet it.
 Every year we spend celebrating institutions that demand nothing while ignoring the one that demands everything is another year of lost economic mobility for the men and women who could have used it most.